mathcoll/t6/ROADMAP.md

 ## t6 Api&PWA Roadmap

-:sos: : please refers to [CONTRIBUTING.md](../blob/master/CONTRIBUTING.md) in case you would like to help :-)
+:sos: : please refers to [CONTRIBUTING.md](../blob/master/CONTRIBUTING.md) in case you would like to help :-) [x] : Task completed
+:ballot_box_with_check: : Task completed but no longer activated today - deprecated [ ] : Task not started or even not completed

 ### Milestone 12 - May 2021: InfluxData Cloud secondary storage (as an option)
   - [ ] Use only one library (instead of 2!) to write datapoints to both timeseries InfluxDb and InfluxData Cloud